Classity-Real/droidyask-project/README.md

-# DroidYASS - DroidYetAnotherStockSpace (A DroidSpace Compatibilty)
+# DroidYASS - Configured Kernel
 The YASK Configured Kernel Focused on Droidspace & Root.
 This contains KernelSU-Next or APatch (If you want to switch using Direct Installation and choosing "android13")
 # Supported Devices